-Welcome, sophomores!
-The Sophomore Plan provides opportunities for you to reflect on your progress so far and develop some goals for the rest of your time at Bryn Mawr.
+Welcome, sophomores in the Class of 2023!
+The Sophomore Plan is a year-long invitation for you to reflect on your progress so far, develop some goals and set some priorities for the rest of your time at Bryn Mawr.

 You are the one to determine when this meeting would be most beneficial to you.
 Keep in mind:

 - Most people find that advising leads to a new understanding of what they’re interested in exploring further and how to go about reaching their goals.

 - If you are considering study abroad, you will be learning a lot through the Study Abroad programming.
 Your dean can help you think about how what you’re learning applies to you.

 - Your dean can also also help you explore some of the other ways to expand your learning beyond Bryn Mawr: Praxis independent study, 360s, summer opportunities.

 - You do not need to have figured everything out before your meeting.
 Indeed, the more confused you are, the better it may be to meet sooner rather than later.
 If you’re unsure of your major, your dean can help talk through the options with you and provide suggestions for how to make your choice.

 - Please note that you do NOT need to have met with your dean before you declare your major with your major adviser.